Sourcing Specialist Jobs in USA with Visa Sponsorship

 Are TN visas an option for Sourcing Specialists from Canada or Mexico?

 Potentially, yes.
-TN eligibility depends on how the role is classified.
+TN visa eligibility depends on how the role is classified.
 Sourcing Specialists who perform duties aligned with management consulting or certain engineering functions may qualify.
 Unlike H-1B, TN visas don't involve a lottery and can be processed quickly at the border or through consular processing, making this pathway worth discussing with an immigration attorney if you're Canadian or Mexican.

 What industries sponsor the most Sourcing Specialists?